redgreenio/timelapse/README.md

 ## 🚀 Creating a release

+Ensure the working directory is clean before creating a release.
+Stash or commit changes to a different branch if the working directory is dirty.

 ### Step 1 of 7 - Get the version for the release

 Run the following command to get the version.